Somos Panamá

 —A Panamá, Jerónimo De La Ossa (28 de abril de 1904)

-An ongoing personal project, Somos Panamá are simple yet playful and vibrant illustrations of time-honoured customs, interesting facts and special events in Panama.
-The purpose of the project is to celebrate and introduce my home country to the curious viewer.
+Somos Panamá is my ongoing personal project—a collection of simple yet playful and vibrant illustrations showcasing time-honoured customs, interesting facts, and special festivities in Panama.
+The project aims to celebrate and introduce the beauty of my home country to the curious viewer.

-These illustrations were featured in The 50th Diplomatic Red Cross Bazaar 2017 in Thailand and all proceeds were donated to charity.
-Thanks to The Embassy of Panama in The Kingdom of Thailand for the kind invitation.
+These illustrations were prominently featured at The 50th Diplomatic Red Cross Bazaar 2017 in Thailand, where all proceeds generously contributed to charity.
+My heartfelt thanks to The Embassy of Panama in The Kingdom of Thailand for extending the kind invitation.

 La Pollera